DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 ### Proxy Support

 The client now supports proxies for both WebSocket and HTTP traffic.
-To proxy your traffic, create a new instance of `System.Net.WebProxy` and assign it to @DSharpPlus.DiscordConfiguration.Proxy property.
+To proxy your traffic, create a new instance of `System.Net.WebProxy` and assign it to `DiscordConfiguration.Proxy` property.

 ### Module Rename